 It is important to trust that the Aya experience has the potential to cleanse the body, which can include healing that which causes your ailments.
 Some of the medications could also be dangerous in combination with Ayahuasca.
 Ayahuasca is classified as MAOI (Monoamine oxidase inhibitor), meaning that it has specific interaction with some types of medication.
 Please check the Drugs to be avoided with Ayahuasca or consult the ceremony personnel and/or your doctor about the interactions MAOIs may have with the medication you are taking.
 For examples, you should gradually stop taking any antidepressants, SSRIs, and mood stabilizers before an Ayahuasca experience, so that no traces of medication are present in the body at the time of the ceremony.

 Important Notes (please read):

-There are certain medications that must be avoided with Ayahuasca, which acts as an MAOI, as they can be potentially life-threatening.
+There are certain medications that must be avoided with Aya, which acts as an MAOI, as they can be potentially life-threatening.
 This includes interaction with pharmaceutical drugs and medications, as well as some over-the-counter drugs and certain herbs.
 In particular, the combination with other MAOIs and other serotonin agonists or precursors poses a severe risk of causing a life-threatening serotonin syndrome episode.
-These include:

-Some illegal and recreational drugs are VERY dangerous to combine with Ayahuasca, including:
+Some illegal and recreational drugs are Very dangerous to combine with Aya, including:

 There are other illegal or recreational drugs that can be dangerous to combine with Ayahuasca, such as:

-The Ayahuasca Safety Council also notes that some specific pharmeceutical drugs should not be combined with Ayahuasca (some are mild risks, others serious).
+The Ayahuasca Safety Council also notes that some specific pharmaceutical drugs should not be combined with Ayahuasca (some are mild risks, others serious).

 Please consult the complete list of drugs that are contraindicated for the use in combination with Ayahuasca if you are interested in participating in a ceremony.